 Meditation, a simple but powerful practice, divided my life into before and after.

-However, I discarded the stress-reduction audio as the cause.
 I never thought the benefits would go beyond relaxation.

 Until I read the book The Here and Now Habit.